Tokat Province: Economy

 The people of Tokat earn their living from agriculture, animal husbandry and trade.
 The city is an ideal city for a peaceful life with its regular city structure, numerous natural beauties and economic shopping conditions.
 Trade and industry of Tokat, whose economy is based on agriculture and animal husbandry, is concentrated in the city center.
 Tokat Organized Industrial Zone is the area where the city's only industrial activity continues.
 Again, with its geographical location, it is a city that is suitable for agriculture.
-In agricultural production, tomatoes, peppers, cherries, cherries, potatoes, grapes and sugar beet are the products that have the largest share in the regional production.
+In agricultural production, tomatoes, peppers, cherries, potatoes, grapes and sugar beet are the products that have the largest share in the regional production.